MindK product academy

 • Cutting-edge front-end frameworks like React and Angular.

-• Backend and API development (REST, GraphQL, gRPC, composable SaaS, event-driven microservices, legacy API integration).
+• Backend and API development (REST, GraphQL, gRPC, composable SaaS, event-driven microservices, legacy API integration, HL7/FHIR interoperability).

-• Application security and QA best practices likeTDD, zero-trust architecture, automated security testing, knowledge of privacy & compliance regulations.
+• Application security and QA best practices (TDD, zero-trust architecture, automated security testing, knowledge of privacy & compliance regulations, such as HIPAA, and GDPR)

 • Cloud computing and cost optimization (FinOps, Kubernetes, Terraform basics).
 AWS alone offers over 300 services for SaaS apps.
 Making the wrong choice can mean the difference between paying $20K and $6K a month for cloud costs.